 I have gone ahead and averaged the averages for pre-tax savings, post-tax savings, and real estate equity progress in the spreadsheet below.
 The pre and post tax savings can be invested however you see fit and is a topic of another post.

 Another thing to note is taxation, given pre-tax savings have to eventually be withdrawn and taxed.
 Again, these are rough estimates to give you an idea of the average net worth of the above average person.

 There you have it!
 Based on my assumptions above, the average net worth of the above average 40 year old is around $660,250.
 By the time this person is 60, his/her net worth should climb to around $2,180,000.

 There is no rewind button in life.
-Your 40s is a wonderful decade, but it can come with major responsibilities like caring for aging parents and young children.
+The average net worth for a 40-year-old will be much higher if you meticulously track your finances.
+Your 40s is a wonderful decade.
+But it can come with major responsibilities like caring for aging parents and young children.
 Your own health might start to decline as well.
 Stay on top of your finances so you don’t have to worry as much!